ashmind/bootstrap-less-singlefile/README.md

 ##:bangbang:

-Now that I think of it more, I do not think it is needed — you should just mixin the classes from `bootstrap.css`.
+Now that I actually tried to use it, I found that bootstrap's less is pointless -- mixins do not include media queries.
-So disregard everyhing below (and this project).
+So save yourself some time by not using it this way (and if you care about semantic markup, check some other framework).

 ##Overview